 Plus, all these routers are the same and released on scale.
 Hackers will focus on one type of router so they can use the same weakness and compromise network security.

 Using a secure router can help secure your network.
-By using a secure router, setting up guest WiFi and keep your router up to date can improve the security of your network.
+By using a secure router, setting up guest WiFi and keeping your router up to date can improve the security of your network.

 You should also change your router name so that it doesn’t include the brand name or your personal details.